What is food science?

-Training to enter all aspects of the meat industry including animal harvesting and fabrication techniques, processed meats, food microbiology and product development.
+Trains you to enter all aspects of the meat industry including animal harvesting and fabrication, processed meats, food microbiology and product development.

 Prepares you for the scientific and technical challenges of the modern food industry while also giving you the foundation to further your education by pursuing a graduate or postsecondary degree.

 For each undergraduate degree program in CASNR, we have prepared example plans of how you may successfully complete your degree plan in four years.